GASTRIC BYPASS SURGERY

 Post-surgery, the patient therefore experiences a feeling of fullness after consuming less food since the pouch ‘fills’ up much faster than the previous, larger, stomach.

-This is a procedure that the Tasmanian Anti Obesity Surgery Centre performs in Hobart.
+This is a procedure that the Tasmania Anti Obesity Surgery Centre performs in Hobart.

 The procedure is mostly carried out laparoscopically, which is a procedure that is less invasive and commonly referred to as ‘keyhole’ surgery.
 The main benefits of this type of surgery being used to perform a complex procedure like a gastric bypass is that it is less stressful on the body, and thus recovery times are often faster (when compared to a non-laparoscopic procedure)